 - 5.9 The NPA can be consulted on planning applications for wind energy development in the neighbouring local authorities.
 The NPA will take a generally positive approach to development of renewable energy projects, including wind energy.
 SNH and Scottish Government do not afford additional protection to the land surrounding the National Park through buffer areas, however it is important that individual proposals are considered within the context impact on setting, and approach to the Park.
-Local Development Plan Renewable Energy Policy 2 states that the National Park Authority will object to renewable energy development outwith the Park where the criteria within the policy has not been met. - 5.10 Local Development Plan Renewable Energy Policy 2 outlines the criteria when considering a consultation.
+The National Park Partnership Plan in RD Policy 5 highlights that large scale commercial wind turbine development is not considered appropriate outside the National Park where it adversely affects the landscape setting of the National Park. - 5.10 Local Plan Policy REN5 outlines the criteria when considering a consultation.
 Critical to this is the visibility of the development from the National Park, and its impact on the setting of the Park due to visual intrusion and its enjoyment by residents and visitors.
-Early contact is encouraged to ensure that any proposal includes the relevant viewpoints and operational or proposed development in the cumulative assessment. - Further information on wind farm development outwith the National Park can be found in Appendix 7.
+Early contact is encouraged to ensure that any proposal includes the relevant viewpoints and operational or proposed development in the cumulative assessment.

+Further information on wind farm development outwith the National Park can be found in Appendix 7.